karsten-vermeulen-dev/Into-the-deep-blue-C/README.md

 _In this lesson, you will learn all about variables, fundamental data types, and contiguous blocks of memory known as arrays_.

 ### Lesson 3 - Operator!
 Express yourself!
-_Here, you will discover all the various different operators that come with C++ and learn how to use them_.
+_Here, you will discover all the many different operators that come with C++ and learn how to use those to manipulate your variables in memory_.

 ### Lesson 4 - The loop & flow of a program
 _In this lesson, you will learn how to branch your application, based on different conditions, as well as discover how to repeat different commands by using a particular loop_.